A beard conditioner thoroughly cleanses your beard hairs and makes them nice and soft again. Find out which conditioner is best for your beard.

 The Guardenza Beard butter and conditioner is a ‘leave-in’ beard conditioner.
-So you don’t use it in the shower, but just before going out the door or to bed.
+So you don’t use this in the shower, but right before you go out the door or to bed.
 It is a butter with a light hold to shape your beard.
-Thanks to its natural ingredients, it has moisturising properties for the beard hairs and underlying skin.
+Thanks to its natural ingredients, it has moisturizing properties for the beard hairs and the underlying skin.
 The various essential oils nourish the skin, while the natural butters retain moisture in the beard making it softer.
-Read more…

 - 2 in 1

 - Specially designed for curly hair